-Certain corresponding figures for 2019 have been reclassified in order to conform to the presentation of financial statements for the current year.
+Certain corresponding figures for 2020 have been reclassified in order to conform to the presentation of financial statements for the current year.
 Such reclassifications did not affect previously reported net profit, total assets, total liabilities or total equity of the Group.

+Bank of Bahrain and Kuwait B.S.C.

+SUPPLEMENTARY FINANCIAL INFORMATION

+At 31 December 2021

+The etteched finencial information do not form part of the

-SUPPLEMENTARY FINANCIAL INFORMATION At 31 December 2020 (The attached financial information do not form part of the consolidated financial statements)
+(The attached financial information do not form part of the

+consolidated financial statements)